Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           IsGarbageCollecting: 1, // Optional, present only if set to 1
           MozCrashReason: <reason>, // Optional, contains the string passed to MOZ_CRASH()
           OOMAllocationSize: <size>, // Size of the allocation that caused an OOM
+          RemoteType: <type>, // Optional, type of content process, see below for a list of types
           SecondsSinceLastCrash: <duration>, // Seconds elapsed since the last crash occurred
           SystemMemoryUsePercentage: <percentage>, // Windows-only, percent of memory in use
           TelemetrySessionId: <id>, // Active telemetry session ID when the crash was recorded